EmK530/ConMIDI/README.md

 ## How to build

-Get yourself a copy of GCC and use this command:
+Get yourself a copy of GCC (preferably TDM-GCC-64) and use this command:

 ```
 gcc ConMIDI.c -O3 -march=native -mtune=native -s -lcomdlg32 -o ConMIDI